Strong convergence rates of probabilistic integrators for ordinary differential equations: Introduction

-such estimates are useful in the context of forward uncertainty quantification and inverse problems.
+such estimates are useful in the context of forward uncertainty quantification and inverse problems \citep{LieSullivanTeckentrup:2018}.

-We emphasize that, in addition to strengthening the form of the convergence results so that the supremum is inside the expectation, we also prove the results in this paper under weaker assumptions on the vector field $f$, and under weaker assumptions on the noise $\xi_{k}$, than those employed in \cite{Conrad:2016}.
+We emphasize that, in addition to strengthening the form of the convergence results so that the supremum is inside the expectation, we also prove the results in this paper under weaker assumptions on the vector field $f$, and under weaker assumptions on the noise $\xi_{k}$, than those employed by \citet{Conrad:2016}.
 Specifically we do not assume that $f$ and its derivatives are globally bounded, and we do not assume that the random variables are Gaussian; furthermore in results generalizing \eqref{eq:intro_convergence_sup_inside} we relax the assumption that the random variables are centred, paving the way for future analyses which incorporate specific known structure and bias in the truncation error.

-Error estimates like \eqref{eq:intro_convergence_sup_inside} show that the randomised model has convergence properties that are asymptotically no worse than the deterministic model.
+Error estimates like \eqref{eq:intro_convergence_sup_inside} show that the randomised numerical solution has convergence properties that are asymptotically no worse than the deterministic numerical solution.
 This can be interpreted as saying that the trajectories obtained from the randomised numerical integrator are all equally valid approximations to the solution of the original system, modulo the uncertainty induced by solving in discrete time.
-This can be useful for many purposes, for example in studying limits on predictability in chaotic systems, as shown for the Lorenz-63 system in \cite{Conrad:2016}.
+This can be useful for many purposes, for example in studying limits on predictability in chaotic systems, as shown for the Lorenz-63 system by \citet{Conrad:2016}.